-2021 Equity Incentive Plan
+2021 Stock Incentive Plan

-Prior to the completion of this offering, our Board of Directors is expected to adopt, and we expect our stockholders to approve, our 2021 Equity Incentive Plan ("2021 Incentive Plan").
-We expect that our 2021 Incentive Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-Our 2021 Incentive Plan will provide for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any parent and subsidiary companies' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units ("RSUs"), stock appreciation rights ("SARs"), performance units, and performance shares to our employees, directors, and consultants and our parent and subsidiary companies' employees and consultants.
+Our board of directors have adopted, and our stockholders have approved, our 2021 Stock Incentive Plan ("2021 Incentive Plan").
+Our 2021 Incentive Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any parent and subsidiary companies' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units ("RSUs"), stock appreciation rights ("SARs"), performance units, and performance shares to our employees, directors, and consultants and our parent and subsidiary companies' employees and consultants.